suitcss/suit/packages/components-grid/README.md

 </div>
 ```

+### Adding gutters

 The grid component includes no gutters by default.
 In your app's CSS, the
-component can be extended with modifier classes for your gutter sizes and
+component can be extended with modifier classes for your gutter sizes.
-alternative vertical alignments.

 ```css
 /**